Employer of Record in The Netherlands

 With a strong infrastructure and reliable internet connectivity, the Netherlands supports high-quality remote work.
 Its flourishing technology sector makes it a desirable location for businesses in need of technologically-skilled employees.

-Fundamental Aspects of Employment in The Netherlands
+Employment and Labor Laws in The Netherlands

 While written employment contracts are not obligatory for legal validity in the Netherlands, it is advisable for employers to provide essential details about the job to their employees within the initial month.
 In accordance with Dutch Civil Code, employers are required to communicate the following information to the employee: